Site icon Billing & Credentialing Cranberry Twp. (Pittsburgh)

 CPT codes are a standardized set of five-digit numeric codes maintained by the American Medical Association (AMA) to describe medical services and procedures performed by healthcare professionals.
 These codes are used by physicians, healthcare facilities, and payers to facilitate accurate reporting, billing, and reimbursement for medical services rendered.
 Correct coding is crucial not only for ensuring proper reimbursement but also for maintaining compliance with regulatory requirements and facilitating data collection for healthcare research and quality improvement initiatives.

-This article will explore the various CPT codes commonly used in urgent care billing, providing detailed explanations, coding guidelines, and examples to assist urgent care providers and billing professionals in accurately coding and billing for services rendered.
+We’ll show you the various CPT codes commonly used in urgent care billing, providing detailed explanations, coding guidelines, and examples to assist urgent care providers and billing professionals in accurately coding and billing for services rendered.

 Evaluation and Management (E/M) Codes